JuliaSNN/SpikingNeuralNetworks.jl/docs/src/index.md

 end
 ```

-This allows for great flexibility,

-Populations are stimulated, integrated, and their information is propagated through connections.
+In a loop step, the first to be activated are the stimuli which provide inputs to the populations.
+Thus, the differential equations associated to the populations are integrated.
+Finally, the population activity is propagated through the synapses (connections!).

-Connections and stimuli objects maintain internal pointers to the populations' fields they are attached to.
-This allow to seamlessy read and updates the populations fields within the `stimulate!` and `forward!` functions.
+Using Julia's [passing-by-sharing](https://docs.julialang.org/en/v1/manual/functions/#man-argument-passing), connections and stimuli maintain internal pointers to the populations' fields they are attached to.
+This allow to seamlessy read and updates the populations variables within the `stimulate!` and `forward!` functions.

 ## Installation